pikesley/pikesley.github.io/projects/shedcam.md

 ## Installing it

 First, you're going to want a recent Ruby on your Pi (I'm currently on 2.4.2).
 I swear by [rbenv](https://github.com/rbenv/rbenv) these days, but I understand other methods are available.
-You'll also want a big SD card in the Pi, because the images are around 4 megs each.
+You'll also want a big SD card in the Pi, because the images are around 4 megs each

+Oh, you'll also need to [configure the camera](https://www.raspberrypi.org/documentation/configuration/camera.md) (and actually have a camera attached, of course)

 Then

 ```
 git clone https://github.com/pikesley/shedcam